 Dr. Giallourakis began her career in the field of rehabilitation counseling.
 She worked as a rehabilitation counselor for the Cleveland Society for the Blind and then as a program coordinator for services for independent living.

 She received a Ph.D. in special education from Kent State University, specializing in the collaborative interactions between families and professionals within the educational environment.

 Dr. Giallourakis is a former college professor in special education at Cleveland State University.
 She stepped down from this position upon her son’s diagnoses in 2006 to be his caregiver.
 She credits her professional training with the skills to educate others about the issues surround AYA cancer, supporting families, and addressing oncology professionals.

 Alan Lefkowitz, JD

-Chief Legal Officer & Chief Commercial Officer
+Chief Legal Strategist & Chief Commercial Officer

-Prior to being the Chief Legal Officer and Chief Commercial Officer for WIRB-Copernicus Group, he served in senior executive legal positions within the healthcare, technology, software, medical devices, and insurance sectors.
+Prior to being the Chief Legal Strategist and Chief Commercial Officer for WIRB-Copernicus Group, he served in senior executive legal positions within the healthcare, technology, software, medical devices, and insurance sectors.
 His legal specialties include corporate, commercial, intellectual property, compliance, securities, mergers and acquisitions, governance, and software licensing.